-This aristocratic beauty — a member of the Russell hybrid 'Band of Nobles' series — features sweetly scented, rosy pink flowers accented with white banners.
-It looks magnificent alone or mixed with one or more of the other varieties in the series, including ‘Chandelier’ (buttery yellow), 'My Castle' (scarlet red), 'Noble Maiden' (creamy white), 'The Pages' (brick red), and ‘The Governor’ (violet blue and white bicolor).
-All grow to over 3 feet tall, making them colorful additions to the back of the border.
+This aristocratic beauty features sweetly scented, rosy pink flowers accented with white banners.
+It looks magnificent alone or mixed with one or more of the other varieties.
+It's height at 3 to 4 feet make it a colorful addition to the back of the border.

-Remember the joy you felt after opening your first box of crayons?
-Tutti Frutti™ gives you a similar array of exhilarating hues, ready to color in any bare spots in your garden.
+Tutti Frutti™ lupines give you an amazing array of colors, ready to brighten any bare spots in your garden.
 The vivacious color combos include dark purple and magenta, persimmon and gold, butter and cream, pink and primrose, two-tone pink, and purple with coral.
-Perennial in zones 4-8, Tutti-Frutti blooms its first year from seed, so it can be grown as an annual in most climates.
+Tutti-Frutti lupines bloom the first year from seed.

 This exceptional annual variety of Texas bluebonnet was originally discovered growing in the wild near San Antonio.
 Also called maroon bluebonnet, it features distinctive reddish-maroon petals with white tips and bears more numerous flower clusters than its kin.
 Like most wild lupines, it is drought tolerant and thrives in sandy soil.

-This diminutive annual lupine is ideal for smaller gardens where taller lupines would be too overwhelming.
-Cultivated from a California native wildflower (L. nanus), it grows quickly from seed and blooms profusely throughout the summer months, until the cooler temperatures of autumn arrive.
+This diminutive annual lupine is ideal for smaller gardens.
+Cultivated from a California native wildflower (L. nanus), it grows quickly from seed and blooms profusely throughout the summer months.
 The softly colored blooms come in an array of pretty pastels including light blue, pink, white, and violet.

 A magnet for a diversity of bees, this radiant golden-yellow wildflower is recommended by The Xerces Society for use in pollinator habitat restoration in its native state of California.
-Although indigenous to the West Coast, golden lupine is an annual that can be grown just about anywhere given the right conditions.
 It reseeds readily and tolerates drought and poor soils.

 This midsized hybrid blooms about two weeks earlier than other hybrids, giving you nonstop color from spring well into summer.
 The flowers come in a yummy palette of ice-cream parlor colors including vanilla yellow, grape purple, cherry red, bubblegum pink, and a variety of bicolors.